wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 The taking of hostages is prohibited.

-### Section II Aliens in the territory of a Party to the conflict
+### Section II---Aliens in the territory of a Party to the conflict

 #### Article 35